orsonteodoro/oiledmachine-overlay/SECURITY.md

 See also hardware vulnerabilities.

-For example, if the software has pointer security gaurantees but relies on hardware design flaw in the pointer security, then it cannot be easily fixed and maybe the hardware needs to be replaced.
+For example, if the software has pointer security gaurantees but relies on hardware which was later to be discovered with a design flaw in the pointer security, then it cannot be easily fixed and maybe the hardware needs to be replaced.

 For example, if the software requires a Rust component that uses GTK3 but the fix in the GTK4 release.
 The fix will be likely skipped until upstream